rcorre/enumap/README.md

-EnumSet: D language implementation of an enum set data structure.
+EnumSet (D)
 ===

-An `EnumSet` provides a lightweight mapping between each member of an enum and a value.
+An `EnumSet` is a wrapper around a static array that uses enum members as indices.

-An `EnumSet` is just a wrapper around a static array that uses enum members as indices.
+It is essentially a lightweight associative array specialized for using an enum as the key type.

-With no further ado, lets jump in to an example:
+Example time!

 ```
 enum Attribute {